Term Dates

 • recognise and use equations and graphs of straight lines

-• calculate area of a trapezium, parallelogram and surface area of prisms
+• calculate area of a trapezium, parallelogram, converting units of area and surface area of prisms

 • use formulae for circumference and area of a circle